revbayes/revbayes.github.io/workshops/woodshole2018.md

 For the tutorials used in this workshop, you may want to use the version of RevBayes on the MBL cluster.

-Now you can use RevBayes from any directory on the cluster by just typing `rb`.
+Once you log in, you can use RevBayes from any directory on the cluster by just typing `rb`.

 ```
 rb